CIS-Projects-in-CS-S21/pro-keeping-it-casual/docs/API.md

 <a name="kic.common.User"></a>

 ### User
-A representation of a User that will be used to identify them between services.
+A representation of a User that will be used to identify them between services and when being displayed on the frontend.

 | Field | Type | Label | Description |